Installing Mastra Locally

 Run from the command line

-If you’d like to directly call agents from the command line, you can create a script to get an agent and call it:
+If you’d like to call agents directly from the command line, create a simple script to get and invoke an agent.

 import { mastra } from "./mastra";